kyma-project/eventing-manager/docs/user/tutorials/evnt-04-change-max-in-flight-in-sub.md

 You created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
 Next, publish 15 events at once and see how Kyma Eventing triggers the workload.

-1. Port-forward the [Event Publisher Proxy](../evnt-architecture.md) Service to localhost, using port `3000`.
+1. Port-forward the [Eventing Publisher Proxy](../evnt-architecture.md) Service to localhost, using port `3000`.
 Run:

    ```bash
    kubectl -n kyma-system port-forward service/eventing-publisher-proxy 3000:80
    ```

-2. Now publish 15 events to the Event Publisher Proxy Service.
+2. Now publish 15 events to the Eventing Publisher Proxy Service.
 In another terminal window, run:

 <!-- tabs:start -->